isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/HowToAccessBigQueryFromTheGoogleCloudPlatform.rst

    :align: center

-You will be presented with sign in page, prompting you to enter a Google account identity:
+You will be presented with sign in page, prompting you to enter a Google account log in and password:

 .. image:: SignInPage.png
    :scale: 50